amanmichael19/ml_practice/README.md

 Follow [this link](http://jupyter.org/install) for instructions on installing Anaconda/Jupyter.

+*Check out [this article](https://medium.com/codingthesmartway-com-blog/getting-started-with-jupyter-notebook-for-python-4e7082bd5d46) for getting started with Jupyter notebooks for Python.*

 ### 3. Run the Notebook

 Run the following command to start a Jupyter notebook server locally (do this in the directory of the repository):